juliahoglund/omniCADD/README.md

 The scripts are still under construction and have not yet fully been wrapped into the workflow.

 ## :link: user prerequisities
 To work correctly, the pipeline assumes that critical files, such as the reference genome, epo alignment and population-level-VCF are in subfolders in `resources`.
 Before running, make sure they are either transfered there, or downloaded directly there before running.
+Additionally, it also expects the accompanying newick phylogenetic tree file directly in `resourses`.
 ```bash
 cd resources/genome
 # download here, example workflow has been run with domesticated pig: